Kenneth was born in Manchester in 1911. He was a skilled painter and decorator.

 But Kenneth couldn’t cope with being inside and one day he left and returned to the canal bank in the centre of the village.
 John gave him a fishing umbrella and some tackle and he lived under the umbrella for the rest of his life.
 Phyllis and John continued to take food to him and kept an eye on him.
 He collected his pension each week and sometimes walked into Stockton Heath to buy more fishing tackle.
 Many villagers used to enjoy chatting to him, but there were others who were troubled by his presence in the village.

 Ken died in 1984.
 His wife had died standing up at the kitchen sink.
 Kenneth wanted to die like that and must have known that his time had come, as he spent the night prior to his death standing against the wall behind his umbrella.
+A memorial was laid on the canal bank but it has sadly either become lost in the undergrowth or removed.

 John set up a fishing competition in his memory, the children of the village being invited to compete for the ‘Kenneth Thomas Fishing Trophy’.
 Warrington Anglers’ Association waived all their fees.
 His funeral was held in Manchester and a rough stone laid on the canal bank, though sadly it is now so overgrown that it cannot be seen.